First Move Wins

 “What’s uprooted mean?” Åke whispered in Dust’s ear, after Robijn went out to the back.

-“Whoa look, you’re in here too!”
-Mina held up the thick catalogue, featuring elaborate editorials from brands the mall carried.
-The double spread showcased a dynamic full-body shot of Åke and a female model in futuristic athletic wear.
-“This brand is totally hot, too.
+“Whoa look, Åke, you’re in here too!”
+Mina held up the thick catalogue, featuring editorials from brands the mall carried.
+The double spread showcased a dynamic full-body shot of Åke and two female models in futuristic athletic wear.
+“This brand is totally hot.
 Everyone lines up for their limited drops.”

 Åke reluctantly ripped his eyes away from Dust trying on thermal shirts to see what Mina was talking about.
 “Oh, N-45?
 They’re definitely something.
-I would never wear that stuff out the door,” he said.
+I would never dare to wear that stuff out the door,” he said.

 Mina sat up a little straighter as she flipped through the pages.
 “When I go pro, I want this brand to sponsor me.
 That’d be like— a dream come true.”